tahairavani/kblang/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI Version](https://img.shields.io/pypi/v/kblang.svg)](https://pypi.org/project/kblang/)

 A Python library to correct spelling errors caused by incorrect keyboard language selection

 ## Description
 With kblang you can change the keyboard language of a text to other languages ​​

 It is very common that users do not select the correct language when typing with the keyboard and the text they type is completely meaningless

 For example, they want to write Hello, how are you

 But the keyboard language is Persian and it is typed :
 "عثممخ اخس شقث غخع"

 But you can now use kblang to convert user input into what it should be when searching or entering other information.
 ## Features
 - Modular support for different keyboards and languages
 - Ability to easily add new keyboards
 - Text language detection with dedicated language detector module
 - Use the keyboard layout however you like.
 You can use it for your own custom modules.

-### Languages ​​and layouts supported in kblang
+### Languages and layouts supported in kblang
 - persian 🇮🇷
 - english 🏴󠁧󠁢󠁥󠁮󠁧󠁿
 - spanish 🇪🇸
 - arabic  🇸🇦
 - italian 🇮🇹
 - japanese 🇯🇵
 - turkish 🇹🇷
 - korean 🇰🇷,🇰🇵
 - franch 🇫🇷
 - german 🇩🇪
 - hindi 🇮🇳
 - chiness 🇨🇳